Going Paperless: A Guide for Animal Chiropractic Practices

 Offline checklist:

-- Pull up patient records without internet ✓
+- View previously synced patient information and histories without internet ✓

-- Write and save SOAP notes without internet ✓
+- Record structured assessments and save in-progress SOAP drafts without internet ✓

 Phase 6: Adapt Your In-Practice Process